 - Agreement to stop infringing activities.
 The CCB cannot issue orders (called “injunctions” in federal court) requiring an infringer to stop engaging in wrongful activities.
 It can, however, include in its determination a requirement that a party stop or modify certain activities if that party has agreed to do so.

 - A party might make such an agreement without admitting wrongdoing at some point during the proceedings before the CCB has made a final determination.
 Then, if it is found liable, the CCB may take the agreement into account to assess a lower level of damages.
 Please note, such an agreement will not impact the CCB’s final determination about whether the activity is infringing, so an accused party need not worry about hurting its defense.

 - Attorneys’ fees.
 Ordinarily, a successful claimant or respondent will not be reimbursed for the costs of participating in the proceeding or of hiring an attorney to represent it.
 However, if a party operates in bad faith, acting in a dishonest, intentionally misleading or abusive way, the CCB may order it to pay the other party’s reasonable costs and attorneys’ fees.
 The cap on such awards will be $5,000, but with a lower amount of $2,500 for parties not represented by an attorney.
-The CCB will also be able to award a higher amount in extraordinary circumstances, such as where a party has demonstrated a pattern or practice of bad-faith conduct.
+The CCB has the ability to award a higher amount in extraordinary circumstances, where a party has demonstrated a pattern or practice of bad-faith conduct.